How to Write a Science Blog: Step-by-Step Science Blogging Guide

 Why do you need a process?
 Why not just start writing?
 There are a few reasons:

 • Efficiency: have you ever tried to assemble Ikea furniture without using the instructions?
-You have an idea how things should fit together, but before you know it all the screws are gone, your SMÅSTAD looks more like a FÄRLÖV, and you need to start all over.
+You know what you are doing, but before you know it all the screws are gone, your SMÅSTAD looks more like a FÄRLÖV, and you need to start all over.
 Skipping steps may seem like a short-cut, but it often takes more time in the long run.

 • Rhythm: breaking up the work adds a flow to the pacing, making writing more pleasant for beginners and experienced writers alike.